deepsense-ai/db-ally/docs/how-to/llms/custom.md

     max_tokens: int = 4096
 ```

 Each property should be annotated with its type.
 You can also provide default values if necessary.
-Don't forget to update the custom LLM class signatures:
+Don't forget to update the custom LLM class signatures.

 ```python
 class MyLLM(LLM[MyLLMOptions]):